swcarpentry/r-novice-gapminder/episodes/02-project-intro.md

 >
 > 1. Click the "File" menu button, then "New Project".
 > 2. Click "New Directory".
-> 3. Click "Empty Project".
+> 3. Click "New Project".
 > 4. Type in the name of the directory to store your project, e.g. "my_project".
 > 5. If available, select the checkbox for "Create a git repository."
 > 6. Click the "Create Project" button.